Islanders' Calvin de Haan: Narrowly avoids arbitration

 De Haan inked a one-year, $3.3 million deal with the Islanders on Wednesday, Arthur Staple of Newsday reports.

-It appears the two sides agreed to split the difference after having previously been separated by about $3 million -- de Haan was asking for $5 million while the team was offering $2 million.
+It appears the two sides agreed to split the difference after having previously been separated by about $3 million -- de Haan was asking for $5 million, while the team was offering $2 million.
 The blueliner is coming off a 2016-17 season in which he registered career highs in goals (five), assists (20) and shots on goal (116).
-The 26-year-old is unlikely to ever be a 20-goal scorer, but if he can increase his responsibilities -- specifically an expanded role on the power play -- he could approach the 30-point mark.
+He's not likely to develop into a star on offense, but if he can increase his responsibilities -- specifically an expanded role on the power play -- he could approach the 30-point mark.

 More News